aljaserm/GreenFluxTest/README.md

 If you happen to encounter any issues or errors during setup, running the API, or testing, please take a look at the official documentation or contact our support team.

-## Note Regarding Development Environment

-Dear Testers,

-I want to let you know about the challenges I faced while developing the GreenFlux API due to certain limitations in my hardware and environment.
-My development efforts were carried out on an older laptop that experienced frequent crashes, impacting the coding process.
-Additionally, a few libraries did not load properly, further complicating the development process.

-I have invested my best efforts within the scope of my current resources and constraints.
-However, because of these limitations, I'm sorry to let you know that I cannot entirely run and test the application at its best capacity.

-I genuinely appreciate your understanding of the circumstances and your commitment to testing the API.
-With better hardware and a more conducive development environment, the GreenFlux API can truly shine.

-Thank you for your consideration and for taking the time to assess the project.
-Your insights and feedback will certainly be helpful to me in the future.